COVID-19 (Coronavirus) – We are an essential business and we are open. In office and telehealth visits available now! Learn more here..

 The first part of the kyphoplasty procedure involves inserting a hollow needle into the collapsed vertebra.
 Your provider uses moving X-ray image guidance called fluoroscopy to ensure the needle is in the correct position.

 After positioning the needle, your provider inflates a medical balloon, so it expands gently to raise the top of the vertebra.
 This creates space and restores some of the height.
+After removing the balloon, your provider carries out the second stage – vertebroplasty – which involves injecting bone cement into the space left by the balloon.

 What happens when the kyphoplasty procedure is complete?

+You need to spend a few hours under observation following your kyphoplasty procedure to allow the sedative to wear off and make sure you recover well; then, you can go home.
 The injection site might feel sore to start with, but this should soon wear off.
 You need to avoid overdoing physical activity for a while to allow the treated area to recover.

 Sometimes it takes several days or weeks to feel the benefit of having kyphoplasty.
 However, many patients feel instant or very swift relief of their back pain following treatment.